Workers’ Compensation Fraud

 Medical Care Providers, Chiropractors, and Attorneys

 More and more, these professionals have been targeted as alleged purveyors of workers’ compensation fraud.
 It is now the norm for attorneys, chiropractors and other medical providers to be the subject of “sting operations”.
 In these cases, insurance company special investigative units, the Department of Insurance, and district attorney offices conduct undercover operations to discover alleged fraud.
 Undercover investigators, posing as injured individuals, visit these professionals and begin a claim for false benefits.
 They create a fictitious employer and even generate actual payments to the investigated professional from the participating insurance company.
 Law enforcement is looking for false coding, knowledge that the claim is actually false, overbilling and the use of cappers, runners or steerers.
 Individuals prosecuted for these crimes are generally alleged to have violated Insurance Code sections 750 (illegal kickbacks); Business Code sections 650, 810, 2261, 2262, 2264, 2273, 6106.6, and 17200; Labor Code sections 3215, 3219, 3761, and 4628; and Penal Code sections 182, 186.2, 186.3, 470, 471.5, 474, 484, 487, 549, 550, 551, and 653(f).
 Violators can also be prosecuted for violations of the Federal Racketeer Influenced and Corrupt Organizations Act (RICO), Mail Fraud and violations under professional codes such as the Chiropractic Act.
-Conviction carries a significant risk of losing your professional license.
+Conviction carries a significant risk of losing your professional license, in addition to prison or jail sentence.

 Experienced Workers’ Compensation Fraud Attorney